ptsteadman/notebook/stories/a-quiet-new-voice.md

 <hr>

 Shortly after sunrise on Monday morning, a driver picked Feyerabend up at her apartment.
-Feyerabend fell asleep in the car, and startled awake when they arrived.
-She was led into a marble building enclosed by a glass atrium, and shown directly to her new office.
+Feyerabend fell asleep in the car, startling awake on arrival.
+She was led into a marble building in a glass atrium, and shown directly to her new office.

 It was a room with a bookshelf, a coffee table, and a set of excellent digital windows.
 Feyerabend spent a few minutes organizing the things in her bag.